MicroStrategy/embedding-sdk-docs/docs/embedding-context/dossier-consumption-page-apis.md

 ---
-title: Dossier consumption page APIs
+title: Dashboard consumption page APIs
-description: Describes which Embedding SDK APIs are available on the MicroStrategy dossier consumption page.
+description: Describes which Embedding SDK APIs are available on the MicroStrategy dashboard consumption page.
 ---

-The `dossierConsumption` object is the manipulator of the MicroStrategy dossier consumption page.
+The `dossierConsumption` object is the manipulator of the MicroStrategy dashboard consumption page.
 It could be got by `embeddingContext.dossierConsumption`.

 The details of the `embeddingContext` object could be seen in [Embedding context](./embedding-context.md).

 The APIs under Library page object are as below.

-## Dossier consumption page APIs
+## Dashboard consumption page APIs

 ### `getDossierDefinition()`

 #### Description

-This API is used for getting the dossier definition.
-Its result contains the dossier id, name, project id and TOC information.
+This API is used for getting the dashboard definition.
+Its result contains the dashboard id, name, project id and TOC information.

 #### Class